Wildsong/docker-arcgis-enterprise/README.md

 ### Hostnames

-I put the hostnames into my Pihole DNS server, and I used these:
+I put the hostnames into my DNS server, and I used these:

 * server.local
 * portal.local
 * daatstore.local

-You could use some other DNS resolver like dnsmasq or if you are working on one machine, you could just put them in /etc/hosts.
+If you are working on one machine, you could just put them in /etc/hosts.
 (Or whatever works on Windows, lmhosts I guess.)

 For example,